melizalab/comp-neurosci/resources/rivanna_setup.md

 1. Start up JupyterLab as above.
 2. Navigate to `/psyc5270/comp-neurosci`.
 Double-click the notebook for that week to start it.
 3. Select `Save Notebook As...` from the `File` menu.
 In the dialog that appears, replace `comp-neurosci` with `students/cdm8j` (use your computing ID, not `cdm8j`) and then click `Save`.
 This will create a copy of the notebook in your personal directory.
 If you omit this step, your work will not be saved properly.
+4. Make sure the notebook is running the `psyc5270` kernel (check in the upper right next to the icon that looks like a bug)

 If you need to work on your notebook after class, make sure to run the copy in your personal folder, not the class copy in `comp-neurosci`.